January 8th - Financial Aid begins disbursing to student accounts to credit charges.

 There is no refund for courses dropped after the twelfth class day of the fall/spring term and fourth class day of a regular 5-week summer term*.

 *Please note: Summer semesters have several different terms within the semester.
-Please contact our office for specific drop dates for summer.
+Please contact our office if you have questions regarding drop dates for summer.

 *Please note: Summer semesters have several different terms within the semester.
-Please contact our office for specific withdrawal dates for summer.
+Please contact our office if you have questions regarding withdrawal dates for summer.
 Additionally, during the summer, please allow a minimum 10 business day waiting period for billing account adjustments to be processed.

 Any student who withdraws officially from Texas State or who is granted permission to live off-campus may receive a refund on the unused portion of the room and board payment for the current installment period.
 Room and board charges will continue until you have officially moved from Texas State residence halls and cleared with the Director of Residence Life.

-For more information on cancellation/exemption of housing, please visit the Department of Housing and Residential Life website.
+For more information on cancellation/exemption of housing, please visit the Department of Housing and Residential Life.

 In the event of a student death, if a refund of tuition, fees, room and board, deposits, or other monies is due to the estate of the deceased student, Texas State, will pay all refunds to the estate of the student.